dvcoffey/ps-classics/README.md

 The game details page will provide the games recorded information along with a link to search for the game on amazon if the visitor is interested in purchasing the game.

-- As a visitor I only like want to learn about a certain type of game
+#### As a visitor I only like want to learn about a certain type of game.

 If the user is only interested in a certain genre, 'horror' for instance, they can navigate to the bottom of the homepage and select this genre from a series of cards.
 Clicking on a card will take them to the games page, with only the game cards of the selected genre displaying.

-- What if I want to search for one specific game?
+#### What if I want to search for one specific game?

 The games page has a search bar on top allowing the visitor to search for games using a typed query.
 This typed query will also take into account the game's developer and publisher.

-- I've applied a search filter, how do I undo it?
+#### I've applied a search filter, how do I undo it?

 Clicking on the home link, or PS Classics logo in the navbar will return the user to the homepage clearing all filters.
 In the searchbar there is also a reset button that will clear all search filters.

-- Okay, I like this website, I would like some extra features.
+#### Okay, I like this website, I would like some extra features.

 The navbar provides a link to the registration page, allowing the visitor to sign up and become a registered user.

 ### The Registered User

-- As a registered user, I would like to improve this database by adding to it.
+#### As a registered user, I would like to improve this database by adding to it.

 When a registered user is logged in, they will be brought to their profile page.
-For new users this will be empty until they add to the database
+For new users this will be empty until they add to the database.

-- So how do I add a game to the database?
+#### So how do I add a game to the database?

 More options will be available to the registered user in the navbar.
 One of these is "Add Game".
 Clicking on this will redirect the user to a new page where they can fill out a form and submit their entry to the database.

-- I have added a game, but I made a mistake.
+#### I have added a game, but I made a mistake.

 The user can navigate to the game details page of the game they have added.
 This can be done using the games page or the homepage which will show the most recently added games.
 Alternatively they can visit their profile page and locate the game there.
 The game details page will contain an edit button allowing to user to correct the fields they entered in the form previously.

-- I want to remove my entry from the database
+#### I want to remove my entry from the database.

 The game details page will also contain a delete button, allowing the user to delete their entry from the database entirely.
 A popup window will appear for confirmation incase the delete button was selected in error.

 The edit and delete buttons for games that you have added will not be visible to other users.

 ### The Administrator

-- As an administrator I need control over the database entries to maintain a consistent website.
+#### As an administrator I need control over the database entries to maintain a consistent website.

 The administrator can edit or delete any entry to the database by navigating to the game details page.
 The edit and delete options will be available to the administrator for any game.